sassoftware/saspy/saspy/doc/source/install.rst

     if you don't provide one here, saspy will query the Service upon connecting and get a list of available Contexts and prompt you for which one to use.

+timeout -
-options -
+    HTTPConnection timeout value, in seconds.
+Defaults to None. options -
     (Optional) SAS options to include when connecting.
 These **must** be a Python list.